Aetherinox/csf-firewall/docs/docs/usage/ipset.md

 This is where IPSETs come in.
 An ipset is a special data structure in the Linux kernel that allows you to group many IP addresses, networks, or ranges together, and then reference that group with a single firewall rule.
 Instead of adding thousands of rules into iptables, CSF can load all of those addresses into an ipset and apply them collectively.
 This approach is dramatically more efficient, reduces CPU usage, and speeds up packet filtering even when working with massive blocklists.

 The key difference is in how the firewall stores and processes the data.
-A traditional blocklist tells the firewall: _“check this IP against every single rule until you find a match.”_ An ipset, on the other hand, works more like a fast lookup table: _“check if this IP is in the set; if so, apply the rule.”_ This makes IPSETs especially useful for country-level bans, abuse IP feeds, or any large-scale list that would otherwise overwhelm a rule-based blocklist.
+A traditional blocklist tells the firewall: _“check this IP against every single rule until you find a match.”_

+An ipset, on the other hand, works more like a fast lookup table: _“check if this IP is in the set; if so, apply the rule.”_ This makes IPSETs especially useful for geographical blocks, abusive IP feeds, or any large-scale list that would otherwise overwhelm a rule-based blocklist.

 For many users, blocklists are still perfectly fine if you only manage a handful of entries or want to manually add or remove individual IPs.
 But if you plan to use automated feeds, block entire regions, or maintain thousands of entries, IPSETs are the better option.
 They give you the same control as blocklists, but with far less overhead and much better scalability.